 Karim graduated from the University College London with a first-class honours MSci degree, which included a final-year project under the supervision of Prof. Stephen Caddick and Dr. Vijay Chudasama working on hydroacylation chemistry.
 Upon the completion of his undergraduate degree, he conducted his PhD guided by Prof. Chris Braddock at Imperial College London working towards the synthesis of marine algae-derived brominated natural products, ultimately focussing in olefin metathesis, which included a year based at the Commonwealth Scientific and Industrial Research Organisation (CSIRO) under the supervision of Dr Adam Meyer and Dr G. Paul Savage.
 Subsequently, Karim re-joined the Braddock group in a post doctoral research associate (PDRA) position to further investigate aspects of olefin metathesis.

-Josh joined the group in October to look at some olefin metathesis chemistry.
-His previous experiences includes Glycosyl Isonitrile and Nucleoside synthesis with the Barrett group during a summer research project.
+Josh re-joins the group in October 2019 on the Synthesis 4.0 CDT to start his PhD.
+He has previously worked on Glycosyl Isonitrile and Nucleoside synthesis with the Barrett group during a summer research project.
+He has also undertaken a MSci project in the Braddock group investigating metathesis chemistry.
 In his spare time, Josh enjoys singing in the choir and quizzing with his local team, The Mint Imperials.